pinkkila/stories/guide/cicd-guide.md

 ![img_6.png](cicd-guide-img/img24.png)

 - Navigate to the **Lambda** service and select the created Lambda function.
-- Then select "Configuration" and from there select "VPC" and then "Edit" and change Security Group for "stories-lambda-db-access-sg"
+- Then select "Configuration" and from there select "VPC" and then "Edit" and change *Security group* for "stories-lambda-db-access-sg"

 ![img_7.png](cicd-guide-img/img25.png)

-- Next create following Security Group:
+- Next create following *Security group*:

 ![img_13.png](cicd-guide-img/img26.png)

-- Navigate to **VPC** service, select "Endpoints" and "Create endpoint"
+- Navigate to **VPC** service, go to *Endpoints* and "Create endpoint"

 ![img_13.png](cicd-guide-img/img27.png)